KNX-IOT/KNX-IOT-Virtual/README.md

 the next build of `KNX-IoT-Virtual` will use the latest code from `KNX-IoT-Stack`

 Note: touch on windows: please add in the file a blank somewhere and save. e.g. the save date on disk will change.

+### GitHub access

+Obtain a clone of this repository using `git clone https://github.com/KNX-IOT/knx-iot-virtual`.
+If you see a login prompt, use your GitHub username and a personal access token with "repo" access scope.

+Since personal access tokens are difficult to keep track of, you may want to tell git to remember the access tokens you use using `git config global credential.helper store`.
+The credentials will be stored on the SD card in plaintext, within `~/.git-credentials`.

+### GitLab access

+Obtain a clone of this repository using `git clone https://github.com/KNX-IOT/knx-iot-virtual`.
+If you see a login prompt, use your GitLab username and a personal access token with "repo" access scope.

+Since personal access tokens are difficult to keep track of, you may want to tell git to remember the access tokens you use using `git config global credential.helper store`.
+The credentials will be stored on the SD card in plaintext, within `~/.git-credentials`.

 ## 1.1.3.
 The Commandline applications